 … And You

-Our goal is to raise $80,000 needed to construct the library in existing space, fill the shelves with books that are timely, important and inspiring, and to professionally staff the library for two years.
+Our goal is to raise $80,000 needed to construct and extend the library in its existing space, fill the shelves with additional books that are timely, important and inspiring, and to professionally staff the library for two years.

 We welcome gifts of any size.
 You may donate, for example, two books for $36 or 100 books for $1800, or a portion or all of any of the gift opportunities listed here:

 Average cost $18 per title, for 1,000 books.